The Chronology of Revelation

 Because of this:

-1. Satan (the “dragon”) hates the first “woman”—because Jesus came from her (Revelation 12:4b,5a) and because He came to begin the destruction of the devil’s work (1 John 3:8b).
+1. Satan (the “dragon”) hates the first “woman”—because Jesus came from her (Revelation 12:4b,5a) to begin the destruction of the devil’s work (1 John 3:8b).
 During the Great Tribulation period, Satan will go after the woman’s “offspring,” both Jews and Christians (Revelation 12:17), seeking to kill as many of them as possible.

 2. Those who are deceived by the second “woman” already hate and will continue to hate Christianity and Christians.
-They will shed the blood of those who bear testimony to Jesus (Revelation 17:6a) during the Great Tribulation: Fifth Seal period—up until the point that the distress of the Great Tribulation is “cut short” (Matthew 24:21,22) by the Pre-Wrath Rapture event.
+They will shed the blood of those who bear testimony to Jesus (Revelation 17:6a) during the Great Tribulation: Fourth/Fifth Seals period—up until the point that the distress of the Great Tribulation is “cut short” (Matthew 24:21,22) by the Pre-Wrath Rapture event.

-The forces of the Antichrist may come to be centered in literal Babylon, Iraq, where false religion, as well as a fiercely dominating political system, began millennia ago.
-It may be that al-Quaeda and militant Islamic forces, gaining footholds in Iraq ever since Saddam Hussein was deposed and hanged, will be promoting this.
+It was in literal Babylon, Iraq, where false religion, as well as a fiercely dominating political system, began millennia ago.
+Perhaps the forces of the Antichrist may come to occupy this place, either as a primary or a secondary location.
+It could be that al-Qaeda, ISIS and other militant Islamic forces, gaining footholds in Iraq ever since Saddam Hussein was deposed and hanged, will be promoting this.

 According to Isaiah, after Babylon ultimately is devastated, no person ever will dwell there again: